RobertDresler/SwiftUINavigation/README.md

 )
 ```

-The framework provides a predefined message, `RemovalNavigationMessage`, which is triggered whenever a `NavigationModel` is removed from its `parent`, so you know it is being deallocated, dismissed, or dropped from the stack.
+The framework provides a predefined message, `FinishedNavigationMessage`, which is triggered whenever a `NavigationModel` is finished (removed from its `parent`), so you know it is being deallocated, dismissed, or dropped from the stack.

 </details>